katerina-tziala/fullstackopen2019/part7/bloglist/frontend/README.md

 <h3>Step C: </h3>

-Open a new terminal, navigate from your terminal inside the /part7/bloglist/frontend folder and:
+Open a new terminal, navigate from your terminal inside the /part7/bloglist/frontend directory and:

 **1.**  Run ***npm install*** or ***npm i*** to install the dependencies of the app.